Enrique Esqueda

-Enrique Alejandro Esqueda Tirado (born 19 April 1988) is a Mexican former professional footballer who last played for East Bengal F.C. in the I-League.
+Enrique Alejandro Esqueda Tirado (born 19 April 1988) is a Mexican former professional footballer who played as a striker.
 He represented Mexico at the 2015 Copa América.
 He is popularly known by his nickname "Paleta".

 Club career

 América

 At club level, he made his debut for América on 4 February 2006 against Atlas.
 His debut in an international tournament came in 2007, when América participated in the Copa Sudamericana, where they finished runner-up.
 In 2009, América participated in the World Football Challenge, where he scored in the 2–1 win against AC Milan.
 In 2011, Esqueda scored against European powerhouses Manchester City in a 1–1 draw and against Real Madrid in a 2–3 loss.

 Pachuca, Atlas, Tigres UANL, Veracruz and Chiapas

 On 23 May 2011, he was transferred to C.F.
 Pachuca.
 After several years of injuries and ups and downs with Pachuca, he was loaned to Atlas in 2014.
 Under the command of Tomás Boy, Esqueda scored three goals with Atlas in the season.
 On 2015, he was loaned again to Tigres UANL.
 With Tigres, he scored a hat-trick in the Copa Libertadores 2015 victory of 5–4 over Juan Aurich on 15 April 2015.
 He also scored the last goal of the 3–0 victory in the Clásico Regiomontano against arch-rivals C.F.
 Monterrey on 18 April, as well as Tigres' first goal in the 2–1 victory over Bolivian side Club Universitario in the round of 16 of the 2015 Copa Libertadores.

 After winning his first Liga MX with Tigres UANL as a reserve player, Esqueda was loaned out to Veracruz where he had a discreet stint.
 In July 2016, Esqueda was loaned out to second division team FC Juárez a move which Esqueda refused to comply with.
 After an inactive fall 2016 semester, Esqueda was loaned out to Chiapas F.C.
 His resentment for Tigres UANL is apparent as he has publicly desecrated the Tigres UANL crest on television.

 After the disaffiliation of Chiapas F.C., Esqueda became a free agent.